-The Summary Table provides a summary of housing units for which applications were submitted in 2018.
-As stated above many of these applications were still in process at the end of 2018 and are expected to be approved in 2019
+The Summary Tables provides a summary of housing units for which building permits were issued and applications were submitted in 2019.
+As stated above, some of these applications were still in process at the end of 2019 and are expected to be approved in 2020.
+These tables also include information on SB 35 streamlining applications and permits; no projects have applied for SB 35 streamlining in the County to date.